 In 1853, Baron Nathaniel de Rothschild, an English member of the Rothschild family, purchased Chateau Brane-Mouton.
 As was the custom of the day, the new owner renamed it using his name and Chateau Mouton Rothschild was born.
 This was followed in 1868, when James Rothschild, another member of the family purchased Chateau Lafite, which was now a coveted First Growth chateau.

-Jumping ahead to the modern age, in 1962, the Rothschild family added to their holdings when they purchased Chateau Duhart-Milon, the Fourth Growth vineyard also located in the Pauillac appellation of the Medoc.
-Owned by the Casteja family for more than a century, Chateau Duhart Milon suffered from neglect and was in a dilapidated condition at the time of the sale.
-By the time Duhart Milon was obtained by the Rothschild family, the vineyard was down to only 17 hectares of vines, which required extensive renovations.
+Jumping ahead to the modern age, in 1962, the Rothschild family added to their holdings when they purchased Chateau Duhart-Milon, the Fourth Growth vineyard also located in Pauillac.
+Owned by the Casteja family for more than a century, Chateau Duhart Milon suffered from neglect and was in a dilapidated condition.
+In fact, By the time Duhart Milon was obtained by the Rothschild family, the vineyard was down to only 17 hectares of vines, which required extensive renovations.

 Baron Eric Rothschild, nephew of Baron Elie Rothschild, took over the management of Lafite Rothschild in 1974.
 Baron Eric Rothschild was part of the fifth Rothschild generation to inherit Chateau Lafite Rothschild.
 In 1984, the Rothschild family added to their holdings in Bordeaux with the purchase of Chateau Rieussec in Sauternes.
 1987 was not a strong vintage, but because that was the year Lafite celebrated the inauguration of their wine new cellar, the owners had much to be excited about.